YconquestY/cs-629/README.md

-# Lab 2b -- Pipelined Processors
+# Lab 3 -- Pipelined Processors

-Welcome to making your very first processor :) (or second for former 6.004 students)
+Welcome to our first step in processor design

 ## Introduction

 In the file `pipelined.bsv` fill out the `mkpipelined` module to implement a 4-staged pipelined mini-riscv processor (inspired by the lecture).
-To start, we provide a multicycle pipelined implementation in `multicycle.bsv` with several useful code chunks which you will almost entirely re-use in your implementation (it is expected you copy/paste most of the rules as a starting point).
+To start, we provide a multicycle pipelined implementation in `multicycle.bsv` with several useful code chunks which you will almost entirely re-use in your implementation (it is expected you copy/paste most of the rules as a starting point, no need to implement decode/execute yourself).
 At the beginning of `pipelined.bsv` we define structs for the data to store between stages.
 These should be useful for you but feel free to to change them if needed for your design.

 As a refresher, a pipelined processor has queues between each stage.
 Mispredictions should be identified  if program counter predictions do not match up with the actual next program counter, and dealt with by neither sending a memory operation nor pushing the instruction to Writeback (and so never update the register file).